taunsquared/graphic-novel-thesis/ComicBookScript/2019-02-09_Script-Milestone2.md

 Min: **"The Automata *have* to survive, and what I learn from the Orbiters will help us.
 But we can't do it alone...the Biononymous must *also* survive!"**

-Asoka looks up at the stars, chewing on Min's words.
-After a moment, Min face softens and she leans back, turning her gaze back up to the stars.
-She speaks in fierce whisper.
+Asoka looks up at the stars and Orbiter vessels, chewing on Min's words.
+After a moment, they speak in fierce whisper.

-Min: **"Who are the Orbiters to keep us here while they fly free?
-They made a mess of this planet and left us to clean it up, so space is just as much ours as it is theirs!"**
+Asoka: **"The Orbiters made a mess of this planet and then ran away...and now that we've worked so hard to clean it up, they want to take it back again.
+Who are they to decide?"**

-Asoka: **"You're right..."**

-Asoka turns to Min, a fire suddenly alight in their eyes.
+Asoka, a fire suddenly alight in their eyes, turns back to Min, who is still watching them.

+Asoka: **"I want to help the Biononymous survive...and I *also* want to join the ISE corps!"**

+Min let's out a wild and joyful whoop, nearly dislodging Mawé and the squirrel monkey, then grabs Asoka by the shoulders.

-Asoka: **"...we'll *all* make it, and anyone who tries to stop us..."**
+Min: **"Yes!
+And anyone who tries to stop us..."**

-Asoka clasps Min on the shoulder as Min grins back at them.
+Zoom in on Min and Asoka's faces, who are touching foreheads.

-Asoka: **"...will only make us stronger!"**
+Min: **"...will only make us stronger!"**

 ## Diagram 7: Closing the Loop Between Studying the Brain and Living with One